 Second, assuming Edgar Joseph Jr J fell back on these two limbs, which he used as alternatives, we can see straight away that the test is very high.
 These two limbs require detailed arguments – admittedly on questions law – and which will discuss the merits of an appeal.
 If so, how can it be ‘prima facie’, which stands so much lower as a test?

-Fourth, a poorer person with a lesser amount in judgement has to overcome a steep test, while those with a larger judgement sail through to an appeal without so much as ‘by your leave’ – at any level, that cannot be a fair test.
+Fourth, a poorer person with a lesser amount in judgement has to overcome a steep test, while those with a larger judgement sail through to an appeal without so much as ‘by your leave’ are allowed to.
+That cannot be a fair test.

 .
 The latest test is in Country Garden Danga Bay Sdn Bhd v Tribunal Tuntutan Pembeli Rumah & Anor 4 CLJ 865

-The Court of Appeal recently formulated another test in Country Garden Danga Bay Sdn Bhd.
+In 2020, the Court of Appeal formulated another test in Country Garden Danga Bay Sdn Bhd.